Archive for category Series: What to Paint

 Trees, Woodlands & Forests (What to Paint) || Geoff Kersey

-Posted by henry in Author: Geoff Kersey, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Landscape, Subject: Trees on March 30, 2012
+Posted by Henry in Author: Geoff Kersey, Medium: Watercolour, Publisher: Search Press, Series: What to Paint, Subject: Landscape, Subject: Trees on Mar 30, 2012

 As a simple guide to painting scenes in which trees are a major feature, this can’t be bettered.
 That seems like a rather restricted view, but it’s important to understand that this isn’t a guide to painting trees and it isn’t exactly a guide to painting them in the landscape either.